 I'm a mom blogger in Utah, blogging about everyday life.
 As a mommy blogger I write about being a mom (obviously) and making it more fun.
-I have enjoyed going from working mom to mommy blogger.
-I love living in Utah, I love being Mormon, I love my family.
 I love to take the mundane things in life and blog about making them extra-ordinary.
-I am The Utah Queen of Chaos Blogger.
+I am The Ultimate Queen of Chaos living in Uath.

 I was given the opportunity to review EcoClean Carpets.
 I was a little hesitant at first cause I figured my carpets were just too far gone.
 In the end I LOVED it and learned a lot.
 I was very happy with their service, quality, product and overall experience.